 Make sure to read signs lest you hop on an express in NYC and go all the way uptown like I did.
 Some trains have special cars for women only, my husband got kicked off one of these in Mexico City!
 Like most situations in which people are packed elbow-to-elbow, there will occasionally be pickpockets on the train.
-Be vigilant and keep your hand on your purse or backpack.
+Be vigilant when riding the metro and keep your hand on your purse or backpack.
 Oh yeah, and make sure not to miss your stop!

 6. Don’t get overwhelmed